Amy M. Kirkham

 She graduated with distinction from the Schreyer Honors College at The Pennsylvania State University in 1998.
 Immediately after college, Ms. Kirkham worked as a teacher in Maryland, where she taught middle school social studies.

-Ms. Kirkham is admitted to practice before the Pennsylvania Supreme Court and the United States District Court for the Western District of Pennsylvania.
+Ms. Kirkham is admitted to practice before the Pennsylvania Supreme Court, the United States District Court for the Western District of Pennsylvania and the United States Court of Appeals for the Third Circuit.
 She is also admitted to practice in the State of Ohio.
 Her memberships include the Pennsylvania State Bar Association and Allegheny County Bar Association.
 In addition to her professional associations, Amy serves on an advisory committee for the Pittsburgh International Children’s Theater, a Division of the Pittsburgh Cultural Trust, which is dedicated to bringing diverse performing arts to children in the Pittsburgh area.

 You may contact Ms. Kirkham at firstname.lastname@example.org.